American Banker: Staff

-American Banker has approximately 50 reporters and editors in six U.S. cities who monitor developments and breaking news affecting banks.
+As of 2024, American Banker has approximately 30 U.S.-based reporters and editors, who monitor developments and breaking news affecting the banking industry.

-Alan Kline, a 22-year veteran of the newspaper, was named editor-in-chief in January 2020, succeeding Rob Blackwell.
+Chana R. Schoenberger, who previously worked for Forbes, Bloomberg News, Dow Jones, and The Wall Street Journal, became editor-in-chief in January 2022.
+She had been editor-in-chief of Arizent’s wealth management publication, Financial Planning, since December 2020.
+Schoenberger replaced Alan Kline, a 22-year veteran of the newspaper, who was named editor-in-chief in January 2020, succeeding Rob Blackwell.

 Other former editors of American Banker include Marc Hochstein, Neil Weinberg, Barbara A. Rehm, who was editor in chief from 2008 to 2010, and David Longobardi, who was editor in chief from 1999 to 2009, when he was named Chief Content Officer of SourceMedia Inc., the business media company that had owned American Banker since 2004.
 Edwin A. Finn topped the masthead in 1990–92, and Phil Roosevelt from 1995 to 1999.
 As of May 2012, Finn was editor and president and Roosevelt was deputy managing editor of Barron's.

 Online presence

-American Banker launched an online edition in May 1996, featuring all articles from the print edition as well as certain online-only features such as forums.
+American Banker launched an online edition in 1996, featuring all articles from the print edition as well as certain online-only features such as forums.
+In 2015, American Banker reported a reach of more than 365,000 professionals in banking and financial services.

-In January 2016, American Banker announced they were ending their print edition, while continuing to publish content online.
+In 2016, American Banker announced it was ending the print edition, while continuing to publish content online.
+The publication continues to publish a print magazine nine times per year.

 Awards

+American Banker has won frequent journalism awards including, most recently, several from the Neals:, Azbees, and the National Association of Real Estate Editors.

 In the 1980s, American Banker won two Gerald Loeb Awards and the George Polk Award for its coverage of two of the decade's major stories: The Chrysler bailout and the collapse of Penn Square Bank.